 Forward Queuing for Time-Sensitive Streams (FQTSS)

-Milan utilizes FQTSS to shape traffic.
+Milan AVB utilizes FQTSS to shape traffic.
 The approach is explained in detail below.

 Switch ports are described based on the traffic direction for the current observation.